AkiraDemenech/joguinhoC/README.md

-# joguinhoC
+# joguinhoC: questionable little games
 Simple, rudimentary, sketchy and abecedarian minigames made when I was learning C for Windows.

+    The worst programming pratices are here.